kevkev300/turbo-stream-advanced/README.md

 ## Use Case

-- Tik Tak Toe game
+- Tic Tac Toe game
 - 2 player involved
 - Can only play when both players are in the game simultaneously
 - Actions of one player effect the other player’s UI